ViviTurtle/viviturtle.github.io/_posts/2016-08-11-QC13-Soundcheck.markdown

 > **QCOA PARTY ROCK THIS HOUSE**

-Something was obviously wrong with the first word so I looked back the spectrograms and realized the "LD" in "SALD" was actually a "13" to make "SA13".
+Something was obviously wrong with the first word so I looked back at the spectrograms and realized the "LD" in "SALD" was actually a "13" to make "SA13".
 This translates the final ciphertext to:

 > **QC13 PARTY ROCK THIS HOUSE**